( Original image credit to Alex Stover Photography. )

 “I’ve filled out an app.
 What happens next?”

 Great question!
 Here’s a rough timeline of what happens and when.

 –> IMPORTANT: If you hit the submit button and it sends you back to the top of the page, it means there is a missing or incorrect entry somewhere.
-It’s usually highlighted in pink.
+It’s usually highlighted.
 Phone browsers sometimes have issues with the form, so if you run into this problem on your phone, try again on a computer.
 Your application won’t go anywhere until you get that Thank You page!

-June – July: Team leads finalize their selections.
+Phase 2: Team leads finalize their selections.
 Applicants are rerouted to their next choice or a high-priority position if needed.
 Volunteers will receive emails confirming approval or rerouting, as needed.

 –> IMPORTANT: Chosen volunteers MUST complete a confirmation step as indicated in the approval email before they will be fully confirmed and scheduled.
 Not completing this step will result in cancellation of volunteer approval, and you will be replaced.